patternfly/patternfly-elements-org/theming/index.md

 </pfe-cta>
 ```

-Please note that if you are opting to override colors of components, they will not automatically respond to the theme context any longer.
+Please note that if you are opting to override colors of components, they will not automatically respond to the theme context.

+## Typography classes

+Coming soon.

 :::